 After the cycle is complete, take out the Gym bag and untie any knotted straps.
 Now, rinse it thoroughly with cold water to remove any soap residue.
 If you don’t rinse it, the Gym bag will become sticky.

-After rinsing the gym bag thoroughly, hang or air dry the gym bag.
+After rinsing the gym bag thoroughly, hang or air dries the gym bag.
 Tumble dry the Gym bag on a low setting, but not usually appreciated.

 Avoid direct sunlight and make sure to dry it out completely before storing or using it again.

 If you’re not using the Gym bag right away, then store it in a clean and dry place.
-For longer storing, consider using mothballs or cedar balls to keep away any critters.
+For longer storage, consider using mothballs or cedar balls to keep away any critters.